+(a) General.-The Committee on Foreign Relations shall keep verbatim transcripts of all committee and subcommittee meetings and hearings and such transcripts shall remain in the custody of the committee, unless a majority of the committee decides otherwise.
+Transcripts of public hearings by the committee shall be published unless the chairman, with the concurrence of the ranking member, determines otherwise.

+The committee, through the chief clerk, shall also maintain at least one copy of all materials provided to the committee by the Executive Branch; such copy shall remain in the custody of the committee and be subject to the committee's rules and procedures, including those rules and procedures applicable to the handling of classified materials.

-- (a) General.--The Committee on Foreign Relations shall keep verbatim transcripts of all committee and subcommittee meetings and such transcripts shall remain in the custody of the committee, unless a majority of the committee decides otherwise.
-Transcripts of public hearings by the committee shall be published unless the chairman, with the concurrence of the ranking member, determines otherwise. - (b) Classified or Restricted Transcripts .-- - (1) The chief clerk of the committee shall have responsibility for the maintenance and security of classified or restricted transcripts, and shall ensure that such transcripts are handled in a manner consistent with the requirements of the United States Senate Security Manual. - (2) A record shall be maintained of each use of classified or restricted transcripts as required by the Senate Security Manual. - (3) Classified transcripts may not leave the committee offices, or SVCÿ09217 of the Capitol Visitors Center, except for the purpose of declassification or archiving, consistent with these rules. - (4) Extreme care shall be exercised to avoid taking notes or quotes from classified transcripts.
-Their contents may not be divulged to any unauthorized person. - (5) Subject to any additional restrictions imposed by the chairman with the concurrence of the ranking member, only the following persons are authorized to have access to classified or restricted transcripts. - (A) Members and staff of the committee in the committee offices or in SVCÿ09217 of the Capitol Visitors Center; - (B) Designated personal representatives of members of the committee, and of the majority and minority leaders, with appropriate security clearances, in the committee offices or in SVCÿ09217 of the Capitol Visitors Center: - (C) Senators not members of the committee, by permission of the chairman, in the committee offices or in SVCÿ09217 of the Capitol Visitors Center; and - (D) Officials of the executive departments involved in the meeting, in the committee offices or SVCÿ09217 of the Capitol Visitors Center. - (6) Any restrictions imposed upon access to a meeting of the committee shall also apply to the transcript of such meeting, except by special permission of the chairman and ranking member. - (7) In addition to restrictions resulting from the inclusion of any classified information in the transcript of a committee meeting, members and staff shall not discuss with anyone the proceedings of the committee in closed session or reveal information conveyed or discussed in such a session unless that person would have been permitted to attend the session itself, or unless such communication is specifically authorized by the chairman, the ranking member, or in the case of staff, by the staff director or minority staff director.
+Such transcripts and materials shall be made available to all members of the committee, committee staff, and designated personal representatives of members of the committee, except as otherwise provided in these rules.

+(b) Classified or Restricted Transcripts or Materials.-

+(1) The chief clerk of the committee shall have responsibility for the maintenance and security of classified or restricted transcripts or materials, and shall ensure that such transcripts or materials are handled in a manner consistent with the requirements of the United States Senate Security Manual.

+(2) A record shall be maintained of each use of classified or restricted transcripts or materials as required by the Senate Security Manual.

+(3) Classified transcripts or materials may not leave the committee offices, or SVC-217 of the Capitol Visitors Center, except for the purpose of declassification or archiving, consistent with these rules.

+(4) Extreme care shall be exercised to avoid taking notes or quotes from classified transcripts or materials.
+Their contents may not be divulged to any unauthorized person.

+(5) Subject to any additional restrictions imposed by the chairman with the concurrence of the ranking member, only the following persons are authorized to have access to classified or restricted transcripts or materials:

+(A) Members and staff of the committee in the committee offices or in SVC-217 of the Capitol Visitors Center;

+(B) Designated personal representatives of members of the committee, and of the majority and minority leaders, with appropriate security clearances, in the committee offices or in SVC-217 of the Capitol Visitors Center;

+(C) Senators not members of the committee, by permission of the chairman, in the committee offices or in SVC-217 of the Capitol Visitors Center; and

+(D) Officials of the executive departments involved in the meeting, hearing, or matter, with authorization of the chairman, in the committee offices or SVC-217 of the Capitol Visitors Center.

+(6) Any restrictions imposed by the committee upon access to a meeting or hearing of the committee shall also apply to the transcript of such meeting, except by special permission of the chairman and ranking member.

+(7) In addition to restrictions resulting from the inclusion of any classified information in the transcript of a committee meeting or hearing, members and staff shall not discuss with anyone the proceedings of the committee in closed session or reveal information conveyed or discussed in such a session unless that person would have been permitted to attend the session itself or is a member or staff of a relevant committee or executive branch agency and possess an appropriate security clearance, or unless such communication is specifically authorized by the chairman, the ranking member, or in the case of staff, by the staff director or minority staff director.
 A record shall be kept of all such authorizations.

-(c) Declassification .--
+(c) Declassification.-